errantmind/faf/README.md

-# faf
+# FaF
 FaF (Fast as Fuck) is a Linux webserver written in Rust.
 FaF..
-* has a single goal: to demonstrate the upper bound of single-node performance while remaining usable in a production setting.
+* has one goal: to demonstrate the upper bound of single-node performance while remaining usable in a production setting.
 * is, perhaps, deceptively simple.
 It is designed to be easily understood while providing cutting edge performance.
 Each facet of FaF has been meticulously benchmarked and all design decisions were deliberate.
 * is open to community contributions that further improve its speed.
 * is open to issues that clearly demonstrate a security vulnerability.